iwasakims/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSHighAvailabilityWithNFS.md

               <value>org.apache.hadoop.contrib.bkjournal.BookKeeperJournalManager</value>
             </property>

     The URI format for bookkeeper is `bookkeeper://[zkEnsemble]/[rootZnode] [zookkeeper ensemble]` is a list of semi-colon separated, zookeeper host:port pairs.
 In the example above there are 3 servers, in the ensemble, zk1, zk2 & zk3, each one listening on port 2181.

     `[root znode]` is the path of the zookeeper znode, under which the edit log information will be stored.

     The class specified for the journal-plugin must be available in the NameNode's classpath.
 We explain how to generate a jar file with the journal manager and its dependencies, and how to put it into the classpath below.

 *   **More configuration options**

-  * **dfs.namenode.bookkeeperjournal.output-buffer-size** - Number of bytes a bookkeeper journal stream will buffer before forcing a flush.
+    *   **dfs.namenode.bookkeeperjournal.output-buffer-size** -
+        Number of bytes a bookkeeper journal stream will buffer before forcing a flush.
 Default is 1024.

                    <property>
                      <name>dfs.namenode.bookkeeperjournal.output-buffer-size</name>
                      <value>1024</value>
                    </property>

-  * **dfs.namenode.bookkeeperjournal.ensemble-size** - Number of bookkeeper servers in edit log ensembles.
+    *   **dfs.namenode.bookkeeperjournal.ensemble-size** -
+    Number of bookkeeper servers in edit log ensembles.
 This is the number of bookkeeper servers which need to be available for the edit log to be writable.
 Default is 3.

                    <property>
                      <name>dfs.namenode.bookkeeperjournal.ensemble-size</name>
                      <value>3</value>
                    </property>

-  * **dfs.namenode.bookkeeperjournal.quorum-size** - Number of bookkeeper servers in the write quorum.
+    * **dfs.namenode.bookkeeperjournal.quorum-size** -
+    Number of bookkeeper servers in the write quorum.
 This is the number of bookkeeper servers which must have acknowledged the write of an entry before it is considered written.
 Default is 2.

                    <property>
                      <name>dfs.namenode.bookkeeperjournal.quorum-size</name>
                      <value>2</value>
                    </property>

-  * **dfs.namenode.bookkeeperjournal.digestPw** - Password to use when creating edit log segments.
+    * **dfs.namenode.bookkeeperjournal.digestPw** -
+    Password to use when creating edit log segments.

                    <property>
                     <name>dfs.namenode.bookkeeperjournal.digestPw</name>
                     <value>myPassword</value>
                    </property>

-  * **dfs.namenode.bookkeeperjournal.zk.session.timeout** - Session timeout for Zookeeper client from BookKeeper Journal Manager.
+    * **dfs.namenode.bookkeeperjournal.zk.session.timeout** -
+    Session timeout for Zookeeper client from BookKeeper Journal Manager.
     Hadoop recommends that this value should be less than the ZKFC session timeout value.
 Default value is 3000.

                    <property>
                      <name>dfs.namenode.bookkeeperjournal.zk.session.timeout</name>
                      <value>3000</value>
                    </property>

-* **Building BookKeeper Journal Manager plugin jar**To generate the distribution packages for BK journal, do the following.
+*   **Building BookKeeper Journal Manager plugin jar**

+    To generate the distribution packages for BK journal, do the following.

     $ mvn clean package -Pdist

     This will generate a jar with the BookKeeperJournalManager, hadoop-hdfs/src/contrib/bkjournal/target/hadoop-hdfs-bkjournal-*VERSION*.jar

-    Note that the -Pdist part of the build command is important, this would copy the dependent bookkeeper-server jar under hadoop-hdfs/src/contrib/bkjournal/target/lib.
+    Note that the -Pdist part of the build command is important, this would copy the dependent bookkeeper-server jar under
+    hadoop-hdfs/src/contrib/bkjournal/target/lib.

-* **Putting the BookKeeperJournalManager in the NameNode classpath**To run a HDFS namenode using BookKeeper as a backend, copy the bkjournal and bookkeeper-server jar, mentioned above, into the lib directory of hdfs.
+*   **Putting the BookKeeperJournalManager in the NameNode classpath**

+    To run a HDFS namenode using BookKeeper as a backend, copy the bkjournal and bookkeeper-server jar, mentioned above, into the lib directory of hdfs.
 In the standard distribution of HDFS, this is at $HADOOP\_HDFS\_HOME/share/hadoop/hdfs/lib/

     cp hadoop-hdfs/src/contrib/bkjournal/target/hadoop-hdfs-bkjournal-*VERSION*.jar $HADOOP\_HDFS\_HOME/share/hadoop/hdfs/lib/

+*   **Current limitations**

-* **Current limitations**1) Security in BookKeeper.
+    1) Security in BookKeeper.
 BookKeeper does not support SASL nor SSL for connections between the NameNode and BookKeeper storage nodes.